italankin/italankin.github.io/_posts/2022-05-22-15-puzzle-solvability.markdown

 As a developer of [15 puzzle Android game](https://15puzzle.app/), I need to generate starting puzzle positions for different puzzle configurations, which must always have a solution - and this, as it turns out, is a challenge.

-In this post I will cover so called solvability of 15 puzzle and different approaches to this topic for various puzzle sizes and types.
+In this post I will cover so-called solvability of 15 puzzle and different approaches to this topic for various puzzle sizes and types.

 # 1. What is 15 puzzle?